 It’s widely discussed that credit derivatives (i.e. derivatives of loans/mortgages) were the cause of the 2008 financial crisis.
 Interestingly, it is actually interest rate swaps with a notional value of $437 Trillion that make up 80% of the total derivative pool of $544 Trillion (as reported by the Bank of International Settlements year for the ending 2018 (BIS) https://www.bis.org/statistics/d5_1.pdf).

 Look again at the chart above and you can see the small amount that credit derivatives make up.
 The yellow line represents credit derivatives versus the total notional derivatives in red.

 Why Do Interest Rate Derivatives Now Make Up So Much of the Total?

 Because as Rob Kirby states, it is these interest rate swaps which allow the US Fed/Treasury to control or manipulate the ”price of money”, that is the long term US treasury interest rate.

-As Alf Field (who we enjoyed listening to at last year’s Gold Symposium in Sydney) pointed out in an article earlier this year:
+Alf Field (who we enjoyed listening to at the 2011 Gold Symposium in Sydney) pointed out back in 2012: